 In early October, as Jan is getting used to life as a prisoner of war, Wright Harris contracts deadly typhoid fever.
-He is taken to hospital where he lay for weeks, delirious and close to death.
+He was taken to hospital where he lay for weeks, delirious and close to death.
 He is so severely sick that he later becomes convinced that his eventual recovery is a miracle.
-As soon as he was sufficiently recovered, he is sent back to Australia and arrived in Melbourne in early Feb 1901.
+As soon as he was sufficiently recovered, he was sent back to Australia and arrived in Melbourne in early February 1901.

 Wright, deeply committed to his faith, undertakes a year of church work in New Zealand, following the war.
-Jan is eventually released on 5 December 1902 and returns to South Africa on 27 December 1902.
+Jan was eventually released on 5 December 1902 and returned to South Africa on 27 December 1902.

 FOLLOWING THE WAR

 Wright did not have a nation to save and without the spiritual issues that plagued the young Boer-men, focusing on building his own life.
-He was ready to do whatever his hands find to do.
-Events in his life would steer him, not to full-time church ministry as was the case with Jan, but to a life of business and bacon curing.
+He was ready to do whatever his hands found to do.
+Events in his life would steer him, not to full-time church ministry, as was the case with Jan, but to a life of business and bacon curing.

-Back in South Africa, Jan remains faithfully at the congregation in Heilbron for 39 years until his retirement in 1945.
-My uncle, Oom Jan Kok, who was named after his grandfather, follows in his footsteps and become a pastor in the Dutch Reformed Church.
+Back in South Africa, Jan remained faithful at the congregation in Heilbron for 39 years until his retirement in 1945.
+My uncle, Oom Jan Kok, who was named after his grandfather, followed in his footsteps and became a pastor in the Dutch Reformed Church.
 He faithfully serves in the Moedergemeente, Warmbad for most of his life.
-He tells an interesting story that when he was christened, this was done in the “black church” where his grandfather and the man who’s name he received, was the pastor, in Heilbron.
+He tells an interesting story that when he was christened, this was done in the “black church” where his grandfather, and the man whose name he received, was the pastor in Heilbron.
 In those years this was of course not permitted under the Apartheid Laws.
 My uncle, Jan, needed a “doopseël” (baptismal seal) for some reason and it was eventually found at the “white church” (Heilbron-South) where his grandfather must have registered it.

 It was in researching an article for this site on famous bacon curing companies from around the world and a book I am writing on our setting up of Woody’s Consumer Brands that I came across the story of the Castlemaine Bacon Company and the link they have with South Africa.
 Since the founding of the company, our growth has been meteoric, much like Wright Harris’ Castlemaine Bacon Company.
 The Harris family now stands and looks back at a company which they eventually sold and they have in a sense completed the full circle, a road that we are still excited to be traveling and in a sense, continue to follow in their footsteps.

 The great story of bacon curing is, from the beginning to the end, a human story.
-It took the best of humankind, over thousands of years to create a dish that mimics natural processes that are part of human metabolism, every moment.
+It took the best of humankind over thousands of years to create a dish that mimics natural processes that are part of human metabolism.
 The story of bacon curing is our own story in a very personal way.
 It is a science and an art – human culture at its best.
-Telling the story of curing is telling our own personal stories.
+Telling the story is telling our own personal stories.
 They are inseparable.

 On Saturday morning I was standing in our own dispatch area, telling Oscar about this article and my attempts to make contact with the Harris family.
 The commitments, disciplines and great lessons from the words of John Harris and the inspiration we can draw from them.

 As humans, we identify patterns, we learn, evolve and we connect.
-Looking at our own experience in Woody’s Consumer Brands fill Oscar and me with a deep gratitude and we take courage from the men and woman of the Harris family with their remarkable heritage which is so close to our own.
+Looking at our own experience in Woody’s Consumer Brands fills Oscar and me with a deep gratitude and we take courage from the men and women of the Harris family with their remarkable heritage which is so close to our own.
 Bacon curing brings together some of the greatest stories on earth!

 (c) Eben van Tonder